 The Vanderbilt Institute for Nanoscale Science and Engineering (VINSE) brings ten students each summer to campus to work closely with VINSE faculty on research projects in cutting edge areas of nanoscale science and engineering.
 This summer program is funded by the National Science Foundation Research Experiences for Undergraduates (NSF-REU) program.
 Participation in the program provides students with a true interdisciplinary research experience in an environment where physicists, chemists, biologists, and all engineers collaboratively solve problems and create new scientific understanding.
 Weekly lunchtime meetings are held for all faculty and students that cover topics ranging from ethics and the responsible conduct of research to demystifying graduate school and the GRE examination.
 Each student works directly with VINSE faculty members and their research groups and has access to the VINSE laboratories, which are shared facilities available to all authorized users.
-All students are housed on the Vanderbilt Commons, a collection of ten residential halls on campus built in 2008 to house all first-year students.
+All Summer Intern Housing Program participants will reside on the Highland Quad area of Vanderbilt, which are located between 24th and 25th Avenues.
 The Vanderbilt campus is centrally located being just one mile from downtown Nashville, which is one of the most vibrant and cosmopolitan mid-sized cities in the United States.

 - Choose from ~ 30 projects available each year for 10 positions, giving increased flexibility to match student interests

 - Receive a $5000 stipend, room and board, plus a $500 travel allowance to offset the cost of getting to Nashville